kedmahamelberg-ai/kedmahamelberg/_pages/talks.md

       <span>Half / full day</span>
       <h3>Hands-on Applied AI Workshop</h3>
       <p>
-        Participants work with tools, prompts, evaluation rubrics, unstructured data, or their own business cases and leave with a concrete workflow or framework.
+        Participants work with tools, methods, evaluation rubrics, unstructured data, or their own business cases and leave with a concrete workflow from prototype to scale.
       </p>
     </article>
   </div>